soasis/soasis.org/static/content/cosy/_index.md

 <section id="what">
 <div class="banner">
 <h1>What </h1>
-<p>We have 2 keynote presentations planned that we will announce closer to the date.
-We'll also have 30 minute to 1 hour talk slots available for many of the fantastic folks we already have lined up and who will apply in the future to speak!
-Submissions for other speakers will open up in late winter / early spring!
+<p>There are 2 keynote presentations planned that we will announce closer to the date.
+Talk slots for 30 minute to 1 hour will be available for many of the fantastic folks we already have lined up and who will apply in the future to speak!
+Submissions for other speakers will open up in late winter / early spring.
 If you have a special request, you can <a href="/contact/basic/">get in touch with us sooner</a>.
-Keep an eye on the <a href="/newsletter/">newsletter</a> for reminders about submissions and registration.</p>
+Keep an eye on the <a href="/newsletter/">newsletter</a> for reminders about submissions, registration, and more!</p>
 </div>
 </section>

 <section id="excited">
 <div class="banner">
 <h1>We're excited! 🎉</h1>
 <p>Providing a great conference experience has us eager to move things forward.
 We want a community that makes everyone, especially the most vulnerable, feel welcome.
-We do this by prioritizing the comfort of the least powerful and centering their voices and comfort.
-We have a firm <a href="/conduct/">Code of Conduct</a> that makes transparency and accountability front-and-center for abuse prevention in our event structure.
-We are confident in our team to deliver on where others have failed us in meeting the Social Contract!</p>
+We do this by prioritizing the comfort of the least powerful and centering their voices and comfort with a firm <a href="/conduct/">Code of Conduct</a>.</p>
+<p>Notably, part of the requirements for Shepherd's Oasis events is public, openly-accessible transparency and accountability for everything that happens.
+We take both inclusive environment cultivation as well as abuse prevention and mitigation into account for our event structure and organizational work!</p>
 </div>
 </section>